Sarkisov Links with centres space curves on smooth cubic surfaces: Introduction

 Our approach is more closely related to the one of \cite{WeakFanos}.
 There, the authors give a complete list of pairs $(g,d)$ such that the blowup of a general space curve $C$ of genus $g$ and degree $d$ produces a weak Fano threefold.
 This was done via geometric ways, proving also the existence of all the listed cases.
 Moreover, focus was also given to the links produced by the second $K_X$-negative contraction.
 Thus, our focus here will be the case when the blowup produces threefolds which are not weak Fano but nonetheless still fit in some Sarkisov link.
 In that case we will say that $C$ induces a Sarkisov link.

 It is easy to show (and will also be evident in the course of this paper) that not all curves induce a Sarkisov link.
 In a sense, we need a way to control the $K_X$-non-negative curves.
 A way to do so is to reduce to the case when $C$ is contained in a surface of degree less or equal to $4$.
 In this case, all $K_X$-non-negative curves will be contained in the surface of low degree whose geometry we can exploit to better control their behaviour.
 This was the main viewpoint in \cite{WeakFanos}.

-In section \ref{section on quartics} we prove that any curve that induces a Sarkisov link is contained in a quartic with certain restrictions on the singularities.
-Moreover, any curve contained in a plane or quadric either gives rise to a weak Fano $3$-fold or does not induce a Sarkisov link.
-Thus we are left with curves contained is cubics and quartics.
-In this paper we treat the case of smooth cubics.
+In this paper we treat the case when the curve lies in a smooth cubic.

 Smooth cubics in $\PP^3$ are isomorphic to $\PP^2$ blown up at $6$ points.
 Any curve on the blowup $\pi\colon S \map \PP^2$ of $\PP^2$ along $6$ points is linearly equivalent to $kL - \sum m_i F_i$, where $L$ is the pullback of a general line under $\pi$ and the $F_i$'s are the $\pi$-exceptional curves.
 In that case, we will say that the curve is of type $(k; m_1, \dots, m_6)$.
 Identifying the cubic with $S$, by classifying the curves that induce Sarkisov links we mean classifying their type.
 We may also reduce to the case where $m_i \geq m_{i+1}$ and $k\geq m_1 + m_2 + m_3$.
 With that in mind the main theorem of this paper is the following: \begin{theorem} Let $C \subset S \subset \PP^3$ be a curve lying on a smooth cubic surface in $\PP^3$.
 Suppose that the blowup of $\PP^3$ along $C$ is not weak Fano.
 Then $C$ induces a Sarkisov link if and only if its type (up to the assumptions $m_i \geq m_{i+1}$ and $k\geq m_1 + m_2 + m_3$) belongs to one of the following two sets: